Awarded to a high school senior in the Beaverton School District

 He has been a Washington County Sheriff's Office Explorer since 2015.
 He is part of the Search and Rescue Team donating over 735 Search and Rescue hours and 400 law enforcement hours.
 He is a graduate of both the Explorer Training Academy and Explorer Law Enforcement Academy.

-This from his Search and Rescue Coordinator, Deputy Zackery Vance: "I have truly enjoyed supervising Kolton as he has a great attitude toward any task he is given, and looks for any way to improve his knowledge.
+Deputy Zackery Vance: "I have truly enjoyed supervising Kolton as he has a great attitude toward any task he is given, and looks for any way to improve his knowledge.
 Kolton has always been dependable, honest, and is very goal oriented.
 He is currently focused on achieving his goal to start a career in law enforcement."

 Gabriel Garrison was honored as the 2015 Beaverton Optimist Club Dean Mitchell Scholarship Recipient.
 Gabriel is a 2016 graduate of Glencoe High School.